sdiehl/wiwinwlh/tutorial.md

 -----

 [ghcid](https://github.com/ndmitchell/ghcid) is a lightweight IDE hook that allows continuous feedback whenever code is updated.
 It is run from the command line in the root of the ``cabal`` project directory by specifying a command to run (e.g.,  ``ghci``, ``cabal repl``, or ``stack repl``).

 ```haskell
 ghcid --command="cabal repl"
 ghcid --command="stack repl"
 ```

-Any subsequent change to your project's filesystem will trigger and automatic reload.
+When a Haskell module is loaded into ``ghcid``, the code is evaluated in order to provide the user with any errors or warnings that would happen at compile time.
+When the developer edits and saves the code loaded into ``ghcid``, the code is reloaded and evaluated for errors and warnings automatically.

 Haddock
 -------